Students at Fredonia bear full responsibility in familiarizing themselves with all

 are relevant to his/her major and career goals while completing the graduation requirements

 in a timely fashion.
-To that end, as soon as a student is admitted to one of our
+To that end, as soon as a student is admitted to one of our programs,

-on a periodic basis, this objective will be achieved.
+basis, this objective will be achieved.

 In order to find out who your faculty advisor is: